- Currently more than 33% of US adults and 25% of Canadian adults are obese

 On Jane’s first appointment she admitted to being wary of naturopathic medicine and unsure if she was capable of committing to the changes necessary to get her health back.
 She worked in a busy downtown office, often long hours and high stress.
 Food was her outlet.

 We spent a lot of time talking about what was reasonable and doable for her.
-She had about 125 pounds to lose and had signs of high blood pressure and pre-diabetes due to the weight.
+She had about 125 pounds to lose and had signs of high blood pressure and prediabetes due to the weight.
 We devised a plan to start slow, meet weekly, and increase the intensity of commitment every couple of weeks.

 We started with a test to determine if Jane had any food sensitivities that could hinder her progress.
 Her food allergy panel came back reactive to one food.
 After removing the reactive food not only did she notice her energy got better, but her stomach was no longer “upset.”

-The change was not easy, but even with the little changes at the start Jane saw the scale begin to drop.
+The change was not easy, but even with the little changes at the start Jane saw the number on the scale begin to drop.
 As she increased her level of commitment, the pounds really started falling off and she quickly became surprised at how sugar began to taste “too sweet” and vegetables really made her feel good.